mtabini/G76-Mini/README.md

 If Bit 0 of the Control register is set, the internal address pointer is incremented by 1 every time a new value is written to the Pixel Data register.
 This allows you to write entire rows of pixels without having to reset the coordinates every time.

-Note that this increment is unaware of the system's internal memory layout; thus, if you are in high-res mode, the X coordinate is incremented by _two_ pixels with every write, and, if you exceed the horizontal resolution, you will have to write another 80 values to the Pixel Data register before ending up at the beginning of the next visible line.
+Note that the increment mechanism is unaware of the system's internal memory layout; thus, if you are in high-res mode, the X coordinate is incremented by _two_ pixels with every write, and, if you exceed the horizontal resolution, you will have to write another 80 values to the Pixel Data register before ending up at the beginning of the next visible line.

 ### Using hardware-accelerated Y scrolling

 Writing a value into the Y Offset register causes the display to be shifted down (that is, scroll up) by a corresponding number of lines.
-This feature is designed to aid in the implementation of text mode, since the G76 Mini doesn't support any text modes and re-rendering the entire screen would be exceedingly slow.
+This feature is designed to aid in the implementation of text displays, since the G76 Mini doesn't support any text modes and re-rendering the entire screen would be exceedingly slow.
 Instead, when the cursor reaches the end of the screen, a new line of text can be rendered beyond the bottom of the display (i.e.: at row 240), and then the Y Offset register incremented by the pixel height of the font used.

 Note that the Y coordinate register is _relative_ to the Y offset.
 That means that “Y coordinate 0” is always the top row of the _visible_ portion of the display, regardless of what the Y Offset register is set to.

 ### Using high-res mode

-When bit 1 of the Control register is set, the interface switches to “high res” mode, which displays 640x240 pixels at 4BPP; if you use an 8x8 pixel font, this allows you to display 80x30 text.
+When bit 1 of the Control register is set, the interface switches to “high res” mode, which displays 640x240 pixels at 4BPP; if you use an 8x8 pixel font, this allows you to display text at 80 columns by 30 rows.

-In this mode, each nibble describes a pixel, which is rendered using a palette that approximate the original 16-color CGA mode:
+In this mode, each nibble describes a pixel, which is rendered using a palette that approximates the original 16-color CGA mode:

 | Value | Color |
 | --- | --- |